πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 3 lines

-Same code no matter what N is
+Same code, whatever N is

-It gets worse: what if the logic changes?
+It gets worse when the logic changes

 // Without loop: manually add each number